starkworld/Data-Analysis-and-Machine-Learning-Projects/README.md

 ##### Imported Berttokenizer from transormers and deployed bert-base-uncase.
 Encoded the both training and validation sets to feed the model

 #### Task 5: Setting up BERT Pretrained Model
+##### I imported pre trained bert model from transoformers which is bert sequenceclassification and now setting it.

 #### Task 6: Creating Data Loaders
+##### from pytorch I am importing Dataloader, RandomSampler, SequentialSampler.
+Set up the batch size as 4

 #### Task 7: Setting Up Optimizer and Scheduler
+##### In this step I imported AdamW optimizer as optimization method.
+Set up learning rate as 0.0005, and eps= le-8 as hyper parameters.

 #### Task 8: Defining our Performance Metrics
+##### To know the performance of our model we are using some mtrics to measure it. ffirst one is F1 Score.

 #### Task 9: Creating our Training Loop